rustwasm/rfcs/text/006-local-js-dependencies.md

 wasm custom section.
 In this future world we'd just rewrite `./bar.js` (if necessary) when the final output artifact is emitted.
-Additionally with NPM package support in `wasm-pack` and `wasm-bindgen` (a future goal) we could automatically add entries to `package.json` (or validate they're already present) based on the imports found.
+Additionally with NPM package support in `wasm-pack` and `wasm-bindgen` (a future goal) we could validate entries in `package.json` are present for imports found.

 ### Accessing wasm Memory/Table